wix-incubator/wix-code-docs/getting-started/example-site.md

 # Example Site

-Throughout this guide we will use two types of examples to demonstrate the concepts that you're learning.
+We use two types of examples to demonstrate the concepts that you're learning.

 -   While explaining the concept, we include a stand-alone example that illustrates the concept in a clear, concise fashion.
 -   After the concept has been fully explained, we present examples from a fully functioning site so you can see how the concept is used in context.